SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation: Method

 Our approach replaces manual template design with a three-phase optimization pipeline: GVM.
 This process systematically mines the optimal pattern from a diverse set of candidate reasoning chains and extracts it as a symbolic template for the subsequent transfer.

-\textbf{Generate:} The Generate phase produces a diverse set of candidate reasoning chains for each user sequence, S. We employ an LLM, such as DeepSeek-R1~\cite{guo2025deepseek}, with a structured prompt (Figure~\ref{fig:prompt_structure}) that instructs the model to act as a "recommendation expert" and defines a specific output format.

-The prompt uses a multi-part structure with three distinct outputs: (1) a concise, step-wise reasoning chain in <cot$\_$path> tags that captures the core logic; (2) a detailed elaboration of this logic in a <reason> block; and (3) a list of 20 ranked recommendations in <recommendations> tags.
-This explicit separation is crucial, as it facilitates the subsequent Mine phase by decoupling the abstract reasoning pattern from its detailed explanation.
+\textbf{Generate:} The Generate phase produces a diverse set of candidate reasoning chains for each user sequence $S$.
+We employ an LLM (e.g., DeepSeek-R1~\cite{guo2025deepseek}) with a structured prompt (Figure~\ref{fig:prompt_structure}) that instructs the model to act as a recommendation expert.
+The prompt requires three distinct outputs: (1) a concise, step-wise reasoning chain in \texttt{<cot\_path>} tags; (2) a detailed elaboration in a \texttt{<reason>} block; and (3) a list of 20 ranked recommendations in \texttt{<recommendations>} tags.
+This explicit separation decouples the abstract reasoning logic from detailed explanations.

-Two mechanisms are employed to ensure the diversity of the candidate set.
-First, during generation, we use temperature and top-p nucleus sampling to encourage varied reasoning styles.
-Second, post-generation, we prune near-duplicate paths using a cosine similarity threshold, $\gamma$.
+To ensure diversity, we employ two mechanisms.
+First, during generation, we use temperature $\tau_{gen}=0.7$ and top-$p$ nucleus sampling with $p=0.9$ to encourage varied reasoning styles.
+Second, post-generation, we prune near-duplicate paths using a cosine similarity threshold $\gamma=0.85$.
 This filtering step preserves semantic diversity and mitigates the over-representation of similar reasoning chains.

 \textbf{Validate:} The Validate phase provides a quantitative score for each generated reasoning chain based on its recommendation quality, which serves as the empirical basis for subsequent mining.